balancer/linear-pools/README.md

 ### Unit Tests

-The unit tests of LinearPoolFactory checks if pools are correctly created, if pool tokens were correctly defined and if Protocol IDs are defined correctly (and requires permission).
+The unit tests of the LinearPoolFactory should tests:

+1. If pools are correctly created;
+2. If pool tokens are correctly defined;
+3. If Protocol IDs are defined correctly and requires permission to be manipulated.

 ## LinearPoolRebalancer

-LinearPoolRebalancer is the component that balances the amount of main token, available to swap in the pool, and the wrapped token (it means, the amount of assets transferred to the yield-bearing vault of the linear pool protocol).
+LinearPoolRebalancer is the component that balances the amount of main token, available to swap in the pool, and the wrapped token (the amount of assets transferred to the yield-bearing vault of the linear pool protocol).

 It doesn't have unit tests.
 The logic of the rebalancer are tested in fork tests, since it